mate-academy/kt-even-or-odd/README.md

-# Even or odd
+# Even or Odd

-Create a function `evenOrOdd` that takes an integer as an argument and returns "Even" for even numbers or "Odd" for odd numbers.
+Create an `evenOrOdd()` function that accepts an integer as an argument and returns `"Even"` for even numbers or `"Odd"` for odd numbers.